Manaslu Circuit Trek Overview

 There is no possibility to trek solo without a registered guide in Manaslu Circuit Trek because it lies in a restricted area trekking in Nepal.
 All the trekkers may not have the same interest which means they like to trek solo. if you are interested to do trekking solo with our guide feel free to contact us at +977-9849615880 we manage permits in groups and send you a private guide for personal service service

 Water is the most essential thing while trekking.
-You need to drink at least 3 to 4 liters of water per day during trekking at higher altitudes.
-You can abundantly find safe and fresh water at lower altitude but at higher altitudes, water from taps or streams are not fully safe to drink.
+You need to drink at least 3 to 4 liters of water per day while trekking at higher altitudes.
+You can abundantly find safe and fresh water at lower altitudes but at higher altitudes, water from taps or streams is not fully safe to drink.
 At such places, you can ask for boiled water at tea houses or purify the water with water purification tablets.

 Electricity and Internet for Manaslu Circuit Trekking